Is it true that the mini pill causes no side effects?

 Does it cause bleeding between periods?

-It’s more common among users of newer POPs containing desogestrel than in users of the traditional POPs, and the irregular bleeding often settles with time.
-Irregular bleeding is one of the most common reasons for discontinuation of use of the mini pill.2
+Bleeding is more common among users of newer POPs containing desogestrel than in users of the traditional POPs, and the irregular bleeding often settles with time.
+Irregular bleeding is one of the most common reasons for discontinuation of use of the mini pill.6

 Does the mini pill cause weight gain?
 Does it decrease libido?

 These seem to be major concerns in women when deciding on a contraceptive method.
-Some say yes and some say no while some even report weight loss or having increased libido while on the pill.
-Despite the different perceptions, there is only limited scientific evidence to support a causal association between weight change and POP use.3
+Some say yes and some say no, while some even report weight loss or having increased libido while on the pill.
+Despite the different perceptions, there is only limited scientific evidence to support a causal association between weight change and POP use.7

 Mini pill and mood — are they related?